 Every sourdough bread making process is hard to be imagined without a sourdough starter.
 It's also known as levain.
 It is cultured or fermented highly hydrated dough containing a ‘wild yeast’.

-In this article I would like to share with you my 7-day homemade sourdough starter with simple ingredients.
+In this article I would like to share with you my 7-day homemade sourdough starter recipe with simple ingredients.
 Fast.
 Easy.
 With minimum discard.

-All you need is flour, water, and a little bit of patience.
+How to make sourdough starter?
+Actually, that is very easy - all you need is flour, water, and a little bit of patience.

 Once you create a homemade sourdough starter, it does not require much maintenance, can be kept forever, and passed through generations.
 Isn't it amazing?!